walkoffcyber/WALKOFF/docs/index.rst

 Welcome to WALKOFF's documentation!
 ===================================
-Welcome to Walkoff’s Python documentation.
-If you are looking for documentation and tutorials on getting started with Walkoff, please first look at our Github Pages site.
-Here you’ll find tutorials and documentation on both UI usage and app and interface development.
 This documentation is intended to help app and interface developers as well as provide a reference for project contributors.
+Here you’ll find tutorials and information on WALKOFF interface and workflow development as well as application development.
+Look below for information on getting started with WALKOFF.

 Deploying WALKOFF